-A mutual is a business owned by its customers, its employees, a group of like minded producers or a combination of these.
+A mutual is a business owned by its customers, its employees, or producers.

-- The level of active engagement by members will depend on the type of co-operative or mutual and the level of engagement required
+All co-operatives and mutuals choose a constitution that operates on the basis of one member one vote.
+Governance can either be direct, with all economic participants qualifying as members, or indirect, with proxy representation of stakeholder interests.
+The level of active engagement by members will depend on the type of co-operative or mutual and the level of engagement required.